-Pursuant to resolutions by the Annual General Meeting, the Chair of the Board and Board members were paid remuneration totalling 672.7 KEUR (603.9).
-The Chair of the Board received 189.7 KEUR and other Board members 63.6 KEUR each.
+Pursuant to resolutions by the Annual General Meeting, the Chair of the Board and Board members were paid remuneration totalling 774.1 KEUR (672.7).
+The Chair of the Board received 188.1 KEUR and other Board members 63.0 KEUR each.
 The President and Chief Executive Officer of Hexagon AB did not receive any director fees.
 In addition to ordinary director fees, remuneration is paid for work on committees.
-The Chair of the Remuneration Committee received 8.4 KEUR and each member received 5.9 KEUR.
-The Chair of the Audit Committee received 27.1 KEUR and each member received 22.2 KEUR.
+The Chair of the Remuneration Committee received 8.0 KEUR and each member received 5.7 KEUR.
+The Chair of the Audit Committee received 25.9 KEUR and each member received 21.2 KEUR.
 No board member received any remuneration in addition to director fees or remuneration for committee work.
 Remuneration to the President and Chief Executive Officer, as well as the Other senior executives, comprises basic salary, variable remuneration, other benefits and pension.
 The President and Chief Executive Officer total remuneration is recognised in Note 29 in Parent company.
 Ola Rollén has received remuneration as President of the Parent Company and as Chief Executive Officer of the Group according to a separate employment contract with a group company.

-Other senior executives are Robert Belkic, Chief Financial Officer and Executive Vice President Hexagon AB, Tony Zana, General Counsel, Burkhard Böckem, Chief Technology Officer, Ben Maslen, Chief Strategy Officer, Maria Luthström, Head of Sustainability and IR, Kristin Christensen, Chief Marketing Officer, Norbert Hanke, Chief Operating Officer, Li Hongquan, President Hexagon China, Jürgen Dold, President Geosystems, Geospatial, Safety & Infrastructure, Paolo Guglielmini, President Manufacturing Intelligence, Mattias Stenberg, President PPM and Michael Ritter, President Autonomy & Positioning.
+Other senior executives are Robert Belkic, Chief Financial Officer and Executive Vice President Hexagon AB, Tony Zana, General Counsel, Burkhard Böckem, Chief Technology Officer, Ben Maslen, Chief Strategy Officer, Kristin Christensen, Chief Marketing Officer, Norbert Hanke, Executive Vice President, Li Hongquan, Vice President and President of China Region, Jürgen Dold, Executive Vice President, Paolo Guglielmini, Chief Operating Officer, Mattias Stenberg, President Asset Lifecycle Intelligence division, Michael Ritter, President Offroad Autonomy Portfolio, Steven Cost, President Safety, Infrastructure & Geospatial division, Thomas Harring, President Geosystems division and Josh Weiss, President Manufacturing Intelligence division.